Heart Island Conservation Area

+Please respect Florida’s wildlife and use caution while visiting district lands.
+These are wild animals.
+For your safety, do not approach or feed any wild animal.
 The mix of natural communities provides excellent habitat for a variety of species, including Florida black bear and gopher tortoise.
 Deer, otters, woodpeckers, songbirds, foxes, raccoons, alligators and a variety of snakes and lizards have been observed.

 - Hiking, horseback riding, seasonal hunting, bicycling, picnicking, wildlife viewing and primitive camping at designated sites. more info

 - Off-road vehicles (including motorcycles and all-terrain or track vehicles) are not allowed on property.